 West North East South

-- - - 1♦
+- - - 1•

 Р 2♣ Р 2NT

-Р 3NT Р Р
+Ρ 3NT Ρ Р

 Р

-Lead: ♥ Q
+Lead: 🔻 Q

-As dealer we open 1 → as South with a balanced hand too strong to open a 12 to 14 1NT.
-When partner responds 2 ♣ we rebid 2NT to show 15 to 16 points... a perfect way to limit our hand.
+As dealer we open 1♦ as South with a balanced hand too weak to open 1NT.
+When partner responds 2♣ (promising 10+ points) we rebid 2NT showing 12-14 points... a perfect way to limit our hand.

-With a balanced shape (5·3·3·2), 10 points, and a decent Club suit partner is happy to raise us to 3NT.
+With a balanced shape $(5 \cdot 3 \cdot 3 \cdot 2)$, 13 points, and a decent Club suit partner is happy to raise us to 3NT.

 West leads the ♥Q from his sequence and we can count six top tricks: one Spade, one Heart and four Diamonds.
-We've got the rest of our tricks waiting in Clubs after we get the enemy to play their ♣A.
+We've got the rest of our tricks waiting in Clubs after we get the enemy to play their ♠A.

 Let's talk about the Clubs.
 Look carefully at the layout of the full deal as it stands.
-If we started by playing the ♣J, we would force the ♣A, but East's ♣10 would get promoted.
+If we started by playing the \bigstar J, we would drop the \bigstar A, but East's \bigstar 10 would grow up.

-If we had only $\clubsuit J \times$, we'd have to start with the $\clubsuit J$ to unblock the suit.
-But we have $\clubsuit J \times \times$, and that third card gives us the luxury of protecting ourselves from precisely what we are faced with.
-By leading a low card on the first round of Clubs
+If we had only $J \times$, we'd have to start with the J to unblock the suit.
+But we have $J \times \times$, and that third card gives us the luxury of protecting ourselves from precisely what we are faced with.
+By leading a low card on the first round of Clubs, a) we give them a chance to do something dumb like play the ♣A "on thin air" or...

-- a) we give them a chance to do something feckless like play the AA "on air" or... - b) we protect ourselves from the actual split that exists.
+b) we protect ourselves from the actual split that exists.

 When West plays the A immediately we suppress a smile as we think he has defended like an idiot.
 Why play Aces on low cards?
-However, we have to acknowledge later in the hand that he had no choice with a singleton Ace.
-Also, that it must have broken his Heart to play a high card on our 2 and capture precisely nothing.
+However, we have to acknowledge later in the hand that he had no choice with a singleton Ace and that it must have broken his Heart to play a high card on our A and capture precisely nothing.

 After that start the rest of the hand is easypeasy.
-West cashes out his Hearts (we are relieved that the suit breaks 4-3 and not anything worse) and switches to a Spade.
-We take the ♠A and have the rest.
-We seem to have ten winners (one Spade, one Heart, four Diamonds and four Clubs) but the opposition take four tricks first.
+West cashes out his Hearts (we are relieved that the suit breaks 4-3 and not anything worse) and shifts to a Spade.
+We take the A and have the rest.

+We seem to have ten tricks (one Spade, one Heart, four Diamonds and four Clubs) but the opposition make four tricks first.